Table of Contents

 2) Ashlar Masonry

-The stone masonry constructed using finely dressed stones is called ashlar masonry.
+The stone masonry constructed using finely dressed stone blocks is called ashlar masonry.

 Some features of ashlar masonry are: